AdobeDocs/workfront.pt-BR/help/quicksilver/workfront-basics/work-with-custom-forms/manage-custom-forms-attached-to-objects.md

 ## Gerenciar vários formulários personalizados ao editar objetos em massa

 <!--
 drafted for bulk-editing projects.
 When it releases to Prod for projects, take "in the preview environment" and the yellow tags out.
-Add additional objects here in the same way when they become available:-->
+Add additional objects here in the same way when they become available:
+-->

 >[!NOTE]
 >